 Studies have shown that caregivers are at higher risk of developing chronic illnesses such as heart disease, diabetes, and hypertension.
 On top of this, they are also more likely to experience anxiety and depression than non-caregivers.

-Unsurprisingly, caregivers often find themselves falling into both of these categories.
+Unsurprisingly, caregivers often fall into both categories.

 For some, caregiving can be so physically and emotionally demanding that it leads to burnout, a state of emotional, mental, and physical exhaustion caused by prolonged stress and exertion.